jujox/CursoJS/README.md

 # CursoJS
-Notes and code from a JS curso
+Notes and code from a JS course